waterbycounty

 What's happening with rivers in Curry County right now?

-Curry County's primary USGS streamgage on the ROGUE RIVER is currently reading 2,480 cubic feet per second — 44% of the long-term mean of 5,615.84 cfs.
+Curry County's primary USGS streamgage on the ROGUE RIVER has a pipeline snapshot of 2,480 cubic feet per second — 44% of the long-term mean of 5,615.84 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Curry County water compare to the Oregon average?